ligato/site/content/blog/cnf-ligato-fdio.md

 +++
-title = "CNFs with a Dose of Ligato and FD.io/VPP" author = "Chris Metz" date = "17 Nov 2018"
-layout = "blogdata"
+title = "CNFs with a Dose of Ligato and FD.io/VPP (Updated)" author = "Chris Metz" date = "02 May 2019" layout = "blogdata"
-sidebar = "true"
-sidebarlogo = "fresh-white-alt"
 [blackfriday]
   extensions = ["hardLineBreak"]
 +++